“Which is better: repairing or replacing my wheelchair van?”

 Here are a few situational examples:

-If your entire engine needs to be replaced, with that cost in mind you might as well replace your van.
+If your entire engine needs to be replaced, you might as well replace your van, considering the cost.

-I’ve said it before, and I’ll say it again: this question is not black and white.
+We’ve said it before, and we’ll say it again: this question is not black and white.

-You have to take a look at your own circumstances–what isn’t working in your organization’s van, what your organization’s current financial situation is, etc–to discover which option is right for you.
+You have to take a look at your own circumstances–what isn’t working in your organization’s van, what your organization’s current financial situation is, to find which option is the right fit for you.

 Replacing your van may take more time